 The Chicago School of Professional Psychology (TCSPP) is a nonprofit graduate psychology school committed to providing the highest level of education to prepare students for careers in the fields of psychology and related behavioral sciences.

-TCSPP is accredited by the Western Association of Schools and Colleges (WASC), a regional accrediting body recognized by the U.S. Department of Education and is an Associate member of the National Council of Schools and Programs of Professional Psychology (NCSPP).
+TCSPP is regionally accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC) and is an Associate member of the National Council of Schools and Programs of Professional Psychology (NCSPP).
 APA accreditation is program and location specific and each program at each campus must apply for and obtain it separately.
 The Doctor of Clinical Psychology Program of TCSPP at Washington, D.C. is currently not APA accredited.

 APA accreditation is program and location specific and each program at each campus must apply for and obtain it separately.
 The Doctor of Clinical Psychology program of TCSPP at Washington, D.C. is currently not accredited by the American Psychological Association.

 Q: Is the Doctor of Clinical Psychology program at Washington, D.C.
 Program APA Accredited?

 A: No, the Doctor of Clinical Psychology Program of TCSPP at Washington, D.C. is not APA Accredited.
 Determination of when to make the application to APA is at the sole discretion of TCSPP; however, TCSPP will make a systematic effort to apply for such accreditation once the Doctor of Clinical Psychology Program of TCSPP at Washington, D.C. is prepared to do so.